github/docs/content/osmand/map/online-raster-maps.md

 **Note**: You can also change the main source of the map from vector maps to online tiles.

 ## Raster Maps
 Online maps in OsmAnd are raster data.
 Raster data is made up of pixels (also referred to as grid cells) - set of small images (tiles).
-In contrast of vector maps which consists of binary data like roads, points, polygons.
+In contrast to vector maps which consists of binary data like roads, points, polygons.
 Raster map tiles are usually regularly-spaced and square.
 They often look pixelated because each pixel has its own value or class.

-Comparision to default vector maps.
+Comparison to default vector maps.

 **Advantages:**
-- Display time is reasonably faster, because maps are not rendered by the device.
+- Display time is reasonably faster because maps are not rendered by the device.
 - Raster maps could be loaded on the fly during map browse.
 - Possibility to preload data partially i.e. create offline cache and be able to download missing tiles on the fly.
 - Indefinite variety of external web-sources.
-Basically each web site with maps could be used as a source data.
+Basically, each website with maps could be used as a source data.
 - The data could be updated after expiration like traffic tiles are updated every 20-30 minutes (configurable).

 **Disadvantages:**
 - Significantly bigger comparing to Vector maps.
 City example: Vector Map - 15 MB, Online 15th Zoom - 50 MB, 16th - 200 MB, 17th - 800 MB, ...
 - Places on raster maps are not clickable.
-- Not possible change map style or exclude certain objects.
+- Not possible to change map style or exclude certain objects.
-- Pixelized on zoom (if no high density tiles are not available).
+- Pixelized on zoom (if no high-density tiles are not available).
-- It is not possible to rotate map with readable text (text will be rotated with the map itself, thus will not be easily readable).
+- It is not possible to rotate a map with readable text (text will be rotated with the map itself, thus will not be easily readable).

 ## How to use Raster maps